Skip to content

 Overview

 There are just too many ways to deploy.
 Brut attempts to address this by adhering to 12-factor principles.
-Brut also tries not to create artifacts like Procfile or Dockerfile that would conflict with the artifacts you'd need to manage deployment.
+You can get your app to production and run bin/run and it should work.

 Heroku Container-based Deployment

-When creating your Brut app with mkbrut, the Heroku segment can be used to create files and scripts for a Heroku container-based deployment.
+When creating your Brut app with brut new, the Heroku segment can be used to create files for a Heroku container-based deployment.

 How to deploy: